openvinotoolkit/datumaro/docs/source/docs/explanation/formats/segment_anything.md

 dataset.export('save_dir', 'coco', save_media=True)
 ```

-## Export to Segment Anything
+## Export to SA-1B

-**Please note that exporting to Segment Anything format would drop label information in annotations due to the nature of the format.**
+**Please note that exporting to SA-1B format would drop label information in annotations due to the nature of the format.**

 There are several ways to convert a dataset to Segement Anything format: